rishininawodi/CodeAlpha_Real-time_Collaborative_Editing_Tool/README.md

 <h1>Real Time Collaberative Tool </h1>
-<p>This is real Time Collabarative  tool which developed using MERN (MongoDB,Express.js,React.js,Node.js)Stack along with Socket.io.Thd tool allows users to create new rooms or join existing rooms using a room ID.Once in a room ,users can collabarate in real-time with multiple other users.</p>
+<p><b>>This is real Time Collabarative  tool which developed using MERN (MongoDB,Express.js,React.js,Node.js)Stack along with Socket.io.Thd tool allows users to create new rooms or join existing rooms using a room ID.Once in a room ,users can collabarate in real-time with multiple other users.</b></p>

 <h3>Features</h3>
 <ul>